canneltigrou/LedScreenProjectSEVRI/README.md

 We created the file code_leds.cpp and the images corresponding to the smileys.

-We also used an [IO Pi](https://www.abelectronics.co.uk/kb/article/1042/io-pi "IO Pi") library to reads and writes to the ABElectrnics device that we used to communicate with the automaton.
+We also used an [IO Pi](https://www.abelectronics.co.uk/kb/article/1042/io-pi "IO Pi") library to reads and writes to the ABElectrnics device that we use to communicate with the automaton.

 ## To build the program